decodingchris/GitGhost/README.md

 ## Requirements

-- **Python 3.10 or higher**
+- Python 3.10 or higher
-- Compatible with Ubuntu/Linux systems
+- Git installed
-- An existing Git repository
+- GitHub CLI (`gh`) is required for private repo automation

 ---